-There is no sure way to prevent a food allergy from occurring.
-But if you have an infant, breast-feeding instead of using a soy-based or milk-based formula may help.
-Breastfeed for at least the first four months to reduce the risk of food allergies and for other health benefits.
+There's no way to prevent a food allergy.
+If you have an infant, breast-feeding instead of using a soy-based or milk-based formula may help.

-If you know you're allergic to soy, the only sure way to avoid an allergic reaction is to avoid soy products.
-It's not always easy to know which foods contain soy, however, and it's a commonly used ingredient in many foods.
+If you're allergic to soy, the only way to avoid a reaction is to avoid soy products.
+It's not always easy to know which foods contain soy, a common ingredient in many foods.

 - Glycine max

 - Textured vegetable protein (TVP)